kubeflow/manifests/common/knative/README.md

     yq eval -i 'select((.kind == "Gateway" and .metadata.name == "knative-ingress-gateway") | not)' knative-serving/base/upstream/net-istio.yaml
     ```

+    NOTE: You'll need to remove a redundant `{}` at the end of the `knative-serving/base/upstream/net-istio.yaml` file.

 1. Set `metadata.name` in the serving post-install job, to be deploy-able with
    `kustomize` and `kubectl apply`: